-Under the existing policy, the financial disclosure statements are approved by the U. T. Board of Regents through the Executive Committee Letter process and made available for public inspection through the Board office.
-Consistent with current law which does not require Regental review or approval of these financial disclosure statements, the proposed amendments transfer review and record keeping responsibility from the U. T. Board of Regents to the appropriate Executive Vice Chancellor and eliminate the Executive Committee Letter process.
-In addition, the proposed policy revision incorporates editorial amendments made in January 1994.
+Under the existing policy, the financial disclosure statements of certain officers within U. T. System are approved by the U. T. Board of Regents through the Executive Committee Letter process and made available for public inspection through the Office of the Board of Regents.
+Consistent with current law which does not require Regental review or approval of these financial disclosure statements, the amendments transfer review and record keeping responsibility from the U. T. Board of Regents to the appropriate Executive Vice Chancellor and eliminate the Executive Committee Letter process.